Selected Writing

 “Bad Bunny would give them that green light, right?
 That sense of, ‘Okay, if he’s for her, then it’s okay for me to be for her as well.’”
 (Sept.
 19, 2024)

-In Michigan, a Biden organizer turns on him over Palestine
+In Michigan, a Biden organizer turns on the president over Palestine

 “If you gave me two options and you said, ‘Do you want a Muslim ban, or do you want your family killed?’
 I’ll choose the Muslim ban.”
 (March 7, 2024)